 - It’s narrow and is located between the anterior and interosseous edges.

-- It provides origin to extensor digitorum longus in upper three fourth (entire width of its upper fourth and anterior half of its middle 2-fourth).
+- It gives origin to extensor digitorum longus in upper three-fourth (entire width of its upper fourth and anterior half of its middle 2-fourth).

-- Its lower quarter provides origin to the peroneus tertius.
+- Its lower quarter gives origin to the peroneus tertius.

 - It is located between the anterior and posterior edges.

-- Peroneus longus originates from the upper two third (whole width of upper 1-third and the posterior half of the middle one third).
+- Peroneus longus originates from the upper two-third (whole width of upper one-third and the posterior half of the middle one-third).

 - It’s wide-ranging and is located between the interosseous and posterior edges.